 The JJ/WBGSP scholarship does not cover:

 - VISA application(s) costs

-Note: The JJ/WBGSP scholarship may only supplement, and does not duplicate, any other source of financial support/fellowship you might have.
-If selected as a finalist or if you are awarded a scholarship, you must inform the JJ/WBGSP of your other sources of scholarship funds.
-The JJ/WBGSP stipend may be withdrawn completely or partially if during the scholarship period the Program has evidence of additional sources of support.
+- The JJ/WBGSP scholarship may only supplement, and does not duplicate, any other source of financial support/fellowship you might have.
+If you are notified to be a semi-finalist or if you are awarded a scholarship, you must inform and document to the JJ/WBGSP at that time if you have other sources of scholarship funds.